jboss-developer/jboss-eap-quickstarts/contacts-jquerymobile/README.md

 * **Delete** a contact.

 **Validation** is an important part of an application.
 Typically in an HTML5 app you can let the built-in HTML5 form validation do the work for you.
-However in a mobile app it doesn't work, the mobile browsers just don't support it at this time.
+However in a mobile app it does not work, the mobile browsers just do not support it at this time.
 In order to validate the forms we added a plugin, jquery.validate.
 We provide both client-side and server-side validation through this plugin.
 Over AJAX, if there is an error, the error is returned and displayed in the form.
 You can see an example of this in the Edit form if you enter an email that is already in use.
 The application will attempt to insert the error message into a